-Electrons need to be accelerated, using a linac (linear particle accelerator), up to at lest few mega electron volts (MeV) to generate bremsstrahlung photons with high enough energy to pair produce electron and positron pairs.
+Electrons need to be accelerated, using a linac (linear particle accelerator), up to at lest few mega electron volts (MeV) in order to generate bremsstrahlung photons with enough energy to produce electron and positron pairs.
 A linac is a device that accelerates charged particles using electromagnetic wave to near speed of light.
-The HRRL (High Repetition Rate Linac), located in the Beam Lab of Physics Department, can accelerate electrons up to 16 MeV peak energy, which is sufficient energy for positron production.
+The HRRL (High Repetition Rate Linac), located in the Beam Lab of ISU's Physics Department, can accelerate electrons up to 16 MeV peak energy, which is sufficient energy for positron production.

-To optimize positron production, one needs to know the beam size and divergence on the production target.
+To optimize positron production, one needs to know the beam size and divergence of the electrons impinging the production target.
 This can be achieved if the emittance and the Twiss parameters $(\alpha, \beta, \text{ and } \gamma)$ are given at the exit of a linac.
-Emittance and Twiss parameters are the input parameters for accelerator simulation tools used to study beam transport and make predictions of the beam properties (beam size and divergence) along the beam line.
+Emittance and Twiss parameters are the input parameters for accelerator simulation tools used to study beam transport and predict beam properties (beam size and divergence) along the beam line.